hchiam/learning-backbone/README.md

 # Learning Backbone

-Just one of the things I'm learning. <https://github.com/hchiam/learning>
+Just one of the things I'm learning. <https://github.com/hchiam/learning> and <https://github.com/hchiam/learning-frameworks>

 Backbone.js is a library that you call, not a framework (like React/Angular) that calls you.
 Library: more flexibility.
 Framework: less boilerplate.